Mar-Issah/Custom-JavaScipt-Tabs/README.md

 # Custom JavaScipt Tabs
-A simple and creative tab navigation using HTML5,  CSS3 and JavaScript.
+A simple and creative tab navigation built using HTML5,  CSS3 and JavaScript.

 ## About The Project